lizzus/esp01s-homekit-relay/README.md

-# esp-homekit-sonoff-basic
+# esp01s-homekit-relay

-Homekit firmware for the Sonoff Basic, this uses an over the air (OTA) mechanism create by @HomeACcessoryKid
+Homekit firmware for esp01s with relay (v.4 version), this uses an over the air (OTA) mechanism create by @HomeACcessoryKid